 Achieving a work-life balance requires the ability not only to assess your needs and vulnerabilities but also to develop strategies to address your needs and to stick with your new mindful routine.

-Another step you can take to improve your work-life balance as a nurse is to control more aspects of your work schedule-which days, what times, and where you+re working.
-The freedom to accept and decline shifts is a major benefit of working as a per diem nurse, a specialization that allows you to dictate your time on the clock.
+Another step you can take to improve your work-life balance as a nurse is to control more aspects of your work schedule-which days, what times, and where you’re working.

-At Coast Medical Service, you are given the freedom to choose your shifts and locations in Southern California.
-From San Bernardino to Los Angeles and down to San Diego, Coast has built professional relationships with SoCal hospitals since 1979 with the goal of making sure those locations are staffed with qualified, hard-working nurses any time they have a nurse staffing need.
+At Coast Medical Service, you are given the freedom to choose your shifts and locations nationwide.
+Coast has built professional relationships with hospitals across the country since 1979 with the goal of making sure those locations are staffed with qualified, hard-working nurses any time they have a nurse staffing need.